marcuj/create-art-store/APIDOC.md

 `400` error: "Missing required params"
 - Occurs when request is missing one of the four parameters

+`400` error: "Buyer can't be seller."
+- Occurs when buyer username is seller username

-`400` error: "Buyer username does not exist" or "Seller username does not exist" or "Listing ID does not exist"
+`400` error: "Listing ID does not exist"
-- Occurs when given buyer username, seller username, or listing ID does not exist
+- Occurs when listing ID does not exist

+`400` error: "Invalid buyer username."
+- Occurs when buyer username does not exist

+`400` error: "Item out of stock."
+- Occurs when item is out of stock

 ## User Login
 **Endpoint:** `/login`

 **Description:** Verifies given credentials to allow a user to login to their store account.
+Returns username.

 **Request Type:** `POST`

 **Returned Data Format**: `TEXT`

-**Params**:
+**Body Params**:
 |Param|Description|
 |:---|:---|
 | username | String (*required*) <br> Username of user's account |
 | password | String (*required*) <br> Password of account associated to given username |

-**Example Request:** Username: mjundt2, Password: cheese
+**Example Request:**

-`/login?username=mjundt2&password=cheese`
+`/login`

 **Example Response:**

 ```
-Login successful.
+painter52
 ```

 **Error Handling:**